 “Intensely preoccupied with the movement of the spinning coin or lid, I saw nothing or heard nothing.
 People around me were transparent and no sound intruded on my fixation.
 It was as if I was deaf.
 Even a sudden loud noise didn’t startle me from my world.
 But when I was in the world of people, I was extremely sensitive to noise” Grandin and Scariano 1986.

 We recognise that there can be a mind-body division associated with autism and some mannerisms can be a way of achieving a mind-body connection.
 Some mannerisms serve the function of ‘starting the engine’ or ‘changing gear’, a behavioural prosthesis for a movement disorder.
 An autistic child may also engage in spinning and twirling as a form of choreography or ‘dance’ that is an enjoyment of freedom of movement and being able to control your body.

 In summary, the mannerisms have both a message and a purpose and it is important that we ‘read’ the autistic child or adults body language to enhance their ability to communicate their thoughts, feelings and experiences.

-If you are interested in learning more about nonverbal autism to better understand and support your you nonverbal autistic child, student or client, we are presenting a full day workshop live.
-The recording will be available to you for 60 days after the event.
+If you are interested in learning more about nonverbal autism to better understand and support your you nonverbal autistic child, student or client, we offer our recorded online 1-day workshop, Understanding & Supporting Nonverbal Autism.